CUBRID/cubrid-manual/en/admin/control.rst

 The logs of CUBRID Manager server are stored in the log/manager directory under the installation directory.
 There are four types of log files depending on server process of CUBRID Manager.

-*   cub_auto.access.log: Access log of a client that has successfully logged into and out of the CUBRID Manager server
+*   auto_backupdb.log: Backup log about the backup-automated jobs which was reserved by the CUBRID Manager Client
-*   cub_auto.error.log: Access log of a client that failed to log into or out of the CUBRID Manager Server
+*   auto_execquery.log: Execution log about the query-automated jobs which was reserved by the CUBRID Manager Client
-*   cub_js.access.log: Job log processed by the CUBRID Manager server
+*   cub_js.access.log: Access log regarding the successful logins and tasks in CUBRID Manager Server.
-*   cub_js.error.log: Error log that occurred while the CUBRID Manager server has been processing jobs
+*   cub_js.error.log: Access log regarding the failed logins and tasks in CUBRID Manager Server.

 Configuring CUBRID Manager Server
 ---------------------------------